coolsparkz/GlimWorld/README.md

 **Build.
 Share.
 Collaborate.
 Keep it real. 🚀**

-*© 2026 GlimWorld™ — Community for Gimkit Creative Builders*
+*© 2026 GlimWorld™ — Community for Builders*